Kunj-13/StockSense/Weekly Reports/Weekly Report - 11-13.md

 ### Krish
 ## Subsection 1
-- I want to coordinate with the group and make sure we are all on the same page for how we will push commits to the repository without screwing up each other's work.
-- Figure out how to configure the outputs of the bot into JSON so the front end can use it.
+- Get the front end ready so the bot and display information
+- Look into another API for option trading

 ## Subsection 2
-- Get the Yahoo finance API implemented so it works with the vector database without any issues
+- Get the Yahoo finance API to write everything in JSON
-- Finish uploading documents into the vector database.
-- Get JSON files formatted so I can work on the front end
+- Have the frontend ready so it can take the JSON input

 ## Subsection 3
+- Get the frontend setup with the JSON inputs
-- Get the front end ready so the bot and display information
+- Have the frontend display information from the API
-- Look into another API for option trading

 ### Navid Hoque